 To begin with, we strongly recommend downloading and installing Sparrow Wallet.
 It’s completely free and our guide has a full run down of how to install it, set it up, how to create your first wallet, spend and more.

-The good news is that there’s a lot of really good standardisation and support for things across most wallets.
-For example Sparrow Wallet allows you to create software wallets (as shown in the example above) or you can create a hardware crypto wallet using any number of supported 3rd party hardware wallet devices such as BitBox, COLDCARD or SeedSigner.
+The good news is that there’s a lot of really good standardization and support for things across most wallets.
+For example Sparrow Wallet allows you to create software wallets (as shown in the example at the start of this article) or you can create a hardware crypto wallet using any number of supported 3rd party hardware wallet devices such as BitBox, COLDCARD or SeedSigner.

 When choosing your Bitcoin wallet try to make sure it’s:

-- Reputable: Make sure you fully research and vet the wallets reputation and history.
-There have been many cases of malware disguised as wallets that steal your bitcoins, so do your research carefully before deciding which one to use and trust.
+• Reputable: Make sure you fully research and vet the wallets reputation and history.
+There have been many cases of malware disguised as wallets that steal your bitcoins (especially on mobile App stores), so do your research carefully before deciding which one to use and trust.
 This also goes for any hardware crypto wallet devices you use

 There are many more features that wallets have such as fee control, Coin Control, password protection, Tor and Full Node connectivity and more.
-We will be covering all of this in future pieces so be sure you subscribe!
+We will be covering all of this in future pieces so stay tuned!

 Seed Phrase Security